Capturing ideas and thinking on paper

 Yes.
 As you start to see the volume and quality of ideas you create, you become aware of just how creative you really are.
 As a result, your confidence grows and you become encouraged to think in increasingly creative ways.

 If you have never deliberately captured your ideas before, you will be amazed.
-In many cases, people who previously thought they lacked ideas, ended up with more ideas than they could use, even after they cherry-picked the very best ones.
+In many cases, people who previously thought they lacked ideas, ended up with more ideas than they could use, even after they cherry-picked only the very best ones.

 So, what’s the best way to easily capture your ideas, without it eating into too much of your time?